eyal-sasson/terminal7/README.md

 - vite for packaging
 - vitest for testing

-For networking we use WebRTC, the web standard protocol for real time communications.
+For networking we use SSH or WebRTC, the web standard protocol for real time communications.
 It's a UDP based web-era protocol with wide support and a great implmentation in go - [pion/webrtc](https://github.com/pion/webrtc) - that we use as a base for our server's daemon.